 Want to monitor real-time activity happening on your website?

-With the Real-Time reports dashboard in Google Analytics, you’ll see continuous updates as users interact with your website.
+With the Real-Time reports dashboard in Universal Analytics properties, you’ll see continuous updates as users interact with your website.
 These interactions are reflected in your dashboard moments after they happen.

-This guide will detail how to view the number of users currently on your site, their location, page source, pages being viewed, and any goals or events that are occurring.
+This guide will detail how to view the number of users currently on your site, their location, page source, pages being viewed, and any goals or events that are occurring in your UA property.

 If you’re having trouble seeing yourself in the Real-Time reports you can check out this guide to narrow down the cause.

 This guide will cover and go through each of the following topics:

 - What You Can Do With The Real-Time Report

 - How to Find Real-Time Reports in Google Analytics

 What You Can Do With The Real-Time Report